 You can study intense specialization in a single field.

-Biochemistry and Molecular Biology is the study of the chemical compounds and processes that occur in plants, animals, and microorganisms.
-You can specialize in General Biochemistry, Medical Biochemistry, or Wine and Plant Biochemistry.
-Biochemistry and Molecular Biology can lead to work in mass producing chemicals that are usually found in the body in tiny amounts; mapping the human genetic code; and creating genetically engineered crops that are more resistant to adverse weather conditions, spoilage, disease, and pests.
-Options include General Biochemistry; Wine & Plant (suitable for students wishing to pursue a career in oenology, viticulture, plant and food science); and Medical Biochemistry.
+Biochemists work to understand the structure of cells and how they function at the molecular level.
+They look at the role of these macromolecules in metabolic pathways, how the pathways are controlled, and the consequences of genetic or metabolic disruption.
+Biochemistry and Molecular Biology can lead to work in mass producing chemicals that are usually found in the body in tiny amounts, mapping the human genetic code, or creating genetically engineered crops that are more resistant to adverse weather conditions, spoilage, disease, and pests.

 Experiential learning and research